rong360/cdc/doc/english.md

 In order to be compatible with different message receivers, the binlog event is uniformly converted to a JSON string.
-For the binlog_row_image format is full or minimal, but the update data contains all the fields, the basic structure is consistent
+For the binlog_row_image format is full or minimal, but the full binlog_row_image's update data contains all the fields, the basic structure is consistent

 Time-related will be converted into a timestamp